The Twisla Homestead

 Classes and consultations are held at my home in Hope, Maine.
 My partner, Ryan, and I share a deep commitment to the land where we’ve made our home and we are building our homestead in alignment with that commitment.
 We respectfully acknowledge that we are residing on Wabanaki land.
 Part of the way that we honor this is by allocating a portion of all class fees for an annual donation to organizations supporting indigenous sovereignty.

-Ryan has been researching and working with alternative building materials and methods for over 15 years.
-My consultation space resides in the beautiful straw bale and lime plaster cabin that he built as a teenager.
-Our teaching space is a timber framed building with straw bale insulation and a large sub-foundation climate battery to store solar hot air collected from the south side.
+Ryan has been researching and working with alternative building materials and methods for over 20 years.
+My consultation and classroom space resides in a timber framed building with straw bale insulation and a large sub-foundation climate battery to store solar hot air collected from the south side.
 Other features in the buildings on our homestead include passive solar design, active solar heat collection, composting toilets, a rocket mass heater, the use of oat hulls as insulation, earth berming, south side greenhouse design and lime cement plaster.
-Experimenting with low impact materials and methods is important to us and is in alignment with our love for the land.
+Experimenting with low impact materials and methods is important to us and is in alignment with our values and respect for ancestors, land and all beings.

-Together we are slowly rehabilitating the surrounding 30 acres of forest by managing growth and succession, introducing under-story plantings and encouraging fungal growth.
+Together we are slowly rehabilitating the surrounding 30 acres of forest by managing growth and succession, introducing under-story plantings and encouraging healthy fungal growth.
 We are especially focused on re-introducing native species and endangered medicinals.
-We work with biodynamics, some Korean natural farming practices and foundational forestry practices to improve the health of the land where we live.
+We work with biodynamics and foundational forestry practices to improve the health of the land where we live.

 Goals for inviting others to our home for classes and consultations include: